InVivo signs a partnership with Europorte to decarbonise rail transport for malt houses

 The InVivo group, which has been involved in the Fret 21 initiative for 2 years via its subsidiary, Malteries Soufflet, is further accelerating the decarbonisation of its rail transport operated by Europorte through the use of Oleo100, a 100% plant-based biofuel developed by Saipol.

-60% reduction in CO2 emissions for goods trains
+A 60% reduction in CO2 from freight trains

 Every year, the InVivo group charters around 550 block trains of cereals and malt to its port silos and industrial sites, particularly malt houses.
 The group has been working for many years with Europorte, which charters around 100 trains a year for InVivo to Rouen and Metz, and mainly to the Strasbourg malt house.

 Until now, locomotives, which mainly run on capillary (non-electrified) lines, ran on nonroad diesel, the fuel historically used by locomotives.
 In line with their respective ambitions to work towards the decarbonisation of rail transport, the InVivo group and Europorte have decided to put an end to the use of nonroad diesel.
 As of today, the 100 trains entrusted by the group to Europorte will run on Oleo100.
 This 100% plant-based biofuel is a renewable energy source that is made entirely from rapeseeds harvested in France, and is produced and sold by Saipol, a subsidiary of Avril Group.
 It reduces CO2 emissions by 60 to 80% compared with diesel, without any significant modification to the equipment.

 A process that will mainly benefit Malteries Soufflet